sean-cho/sean-cho.github.io/_pages/about.md

 Drs.
 Saraswati Sukumar, Christopher Umbricht, and Leslie Cope.

-My dissertation focused on performing genomics studies from archival tissue samples.
+My dissertation focused on performing genomics studies from archival tissue samples in breast and thyroid cancer.
 I developed methods for RNA/DNA extraction from formalin-fixed paraffin-embedded (FFPE) tissue.
 In collaboration with Illumina, Affymetrix, and core facilities in several institutions, we performed microarray analysis and RNA-sequencing of these samples to (1) study the biology of disease, and (2) identify prognostic biomarkers.
 To maximize the amount of information from these samples, I developed the [Epicopy](https://github.com/sean-cho/Epicopy) R package that allows users to extract copy number variation information from raw methylation microarray data.

 Prior to that, I had worked as a research associate with Dr. Michael Jensen at the [City of Hope](https://www.cityofhope.org/homepage) on chimeric antigen receptor